roflmuffin/CounterStrikeSharp/docs/src/content/docs/features/game-events.md

 The specific subclass of `GameEvent` will provide strongly typed parameters from the event definition. e.g. `event.Timelimit` will be a `long` value, `event.UserId` will be a `CCSPlayerController` and so-on.

 These event properties are mutable so you can update them as normal and they will update in the event instance.

+## Preventing Broadcast

+You can modify a game event so that it does not get broadcast to clients by modifying the `bool info.DontBroadcast` property. e.g.

+## Cancelling an Event

+In a pre-event hook, you can prevent the event from continuing to other plugins by returning `HookResult.Handled` or `HookResult.Stop`.